-- 2.1 AGSB is part of the Trafford Grammar Schools CEM Consortium ("TGSCC") and will use test papers in the entrance exam provided by CEM.
+2.1 AGSB is part of the Trafford Grammar Schools CEM Consortium ("TGSCC") and will use test papers in the entrance exam provided by CEM.
 The entrance exam will consist of questions testing non-verbal, verbal and mathematical skills.
-The test scores will be standardised according to age. - 2.2 Parents/carers will be asked to register their child to sit the entrance exam via a link to the registration form on the Admissions page of the school website (at: www.agsb.co.uk).
-The opening and closing dates for applications will be published on the AGSB website this is likely to be in the summer term 2021. - 2.3 Late applicants will not be able to sit the entrance exam in September 2021 and further testing will not take place until after 1 March 2022. - 2.4 Prior to the date of the entrance exam, a registration form will be sent to each applicant requesting proof of identity.
-The registration form should be certified by the applicant's primary school and brought with the applicant on the day of the entrance exam. - 2.5 If the applicant is ill immediately prior to or on the day of the entrance exam, they should not be brought to the exam venue.
+The test scores will be standardised according to age.

+2.2 Parents/carers will be asked to register their child to sit the entrance exam via a link to the registration form on the Admissions page of the school website (at: www.agsb.co.uk).
+The opening and closing dates for applications will be published on the AGSB website - this is likely to be in the summer term 2022.

+2.3 Late applicants will not be able to sit the entrance exam in September 2022 and further testing will not take place until after 1 March 2023.

+2.4 Prior to the date of the entrance exam, a form will be sent to each applicant requesting proof of identity.
+This should be certified by the applicant's primary school and brought with the applicant on the day of the entrance exam.

+2.5 If the applicant is ill immediately prior to or on the day of the entrance exam, they should not be brought to the exam venue.
 Alternative arrangements will be made, and you should also complete a Special Circumstance Form (see Section 6).

-2.6 A statement of the applicant's total standardised score will be sent to the applicant's home address by second class post in or around mid-October 2021.
+2.6 Applicant will be informed of their assessment result in or around mid-October 2022.
 Success in the selection procedure will not mean your child automatically receives a place at this School.